BIIFSweden/BIIFSweden.github.io/projects/_posts/2015-10-08-DavidUnnersjoJess.md

 ---

 ## Project Description
- Our collaborators have developed a super-resolution immunofluorescence microscopy protocol for the study of <br/><br/>the filtration barrier in the kidney.
-The aim of the project is to quantitatively evaluate the morphology and topology of the glomerular filtration barrier in the <br/><br/>kidney.
+ Our collaborators have developed a super-resolution immunofluorescence microscopy protocol for the study of the filtration barrier in the kidney.
+The aim of the project is to quantitatively evaluate the morphology and topology of the glomerular filtration barrier in the kidney.